AMPIYACU CROSSING EXPEDITION

 Groups Classification: Sporadic and Permanent Contacted.

-Main Objective: Exploration and Crossing of the Ampyacu-Apayacu Regional Conservation Area for Wildlife Sighting, and to Visit Different Native Communities Around, with the Final Purpose of Making Contact with an Old Traditional Family on Voluntary Isolation.
+Main Objective: The Exploration and Crossing of the Ampiyacu-Apayacu Regional Conservation Area for Wildlife Sighting, and the Visit of Different Native Communities Around, with the Final Purpose of Contacting and Coexisting with a Few Ancient Traditional Families in Voluntary Isolation.

 Available Travel Months: January - November.